The NPAPH provides up to $932.5 million over nine years from 2009-10.

 - Further information about the Australian Health Survey is available from the Australian Bureau of Statistics website or at Nutrition Monitoring of Public Health Nutrition (link to Nutrition and Healthy Eating Information at Department of Health Website).

-- This initiative provides funding for the implementation of a jurisdictional based system of health, nutrition and physical activity monitoring surveys.
-The states and territories will collect and report on the agreed performance benchmarks within the NPAPH and implement surveillance systems using the nationally agreed framework for measurement.
+- This initiative provided funding for the implementation of a jurisdictional based system of health, nutrition and physical activity monitoring surveys.
+The states and territories are required to collect and report on the agreed performance benchmarks within the NPAPH and implement surveillance systems using the nationally agreed framework for measurement.

 The Australian National Preventive Health Agency commenced operation on 1 January 2011.